A dog has gone off their food

 I am fed from a double bowl raised feeder.
-One bowl is for my kibble and the other is for food scraps from my human’s food.
+One bowl is for my kibble and the other is for food from my human’s food.

 My daily kibble allowance is put in one bowl and I will take all day to eat it by take a munch now and again throughout the day.

 At my human’s meal times I now can be found snoring on the sofa or playing inside /outside with my toys while my human cooks and eats in peace.

 Then when they are finished I follow them to the kitchen to see if I have been given anything.

 Which I always do, even if it is the smallest amount.

 It shows me my human is happy to share and reward me for my patience.

 It was a confusing first three weeks during this strange feeding schedule but I now have a much healthier and relaxed attitude towards food.